kylegrahammatzen/bloom/packages/react/README.md

 <img src="../../.github/banner.png" width="100%" alt="Bloom Banner" />

-# Bloom - React
+# Bloom - React V2

-React hooks and context provider for Bloom authentication, enabling seamless integration with React applications.
+React 19 hooks and context provider for Bloom Auth V2, with native support for the new `use()` hook for context consumption.

 ## Features

-- React 19 support
+- React 19 support with `use()` hook
 - `useAuth` hook for authentication state
 - `BloomProvider` context provider
 - Automatic session management